matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 Presence
 ========

+Each user has the concept of presence information.
+This encodes:

+ * Whether the user is currently online
+ * How recently the user was last active (as seen by the server)
+ * Whether a given client considers the user to be currently idle
+ * Arbitrary information about the user's current status (e.g. "in a meeting").

+This information is collated from both per-device (``online``, ``idle``, ``last_active``) and per-user (status) data, aggregated by the user's homeserver and transmitted as an ``m.presence`` event.
+This is one of the few events which are sent *outside the context of a room*.
+Presence events are sent to all users who subscribe to this user's presence through a presence list or by sharing membership of a room.

+A presence list is a list of user IDs whose presence the user wants to follow.
+To be added to this list, the user being added must be invited by the list owner who must accept the invitation.

 Each user has presence information associated with them.
 This encodes the "availability" of that user, suitable for display on other clients.